-Akwaaba Mining Ltd., formerly known as Castle Peak Mining Ltd, (the "Company" or "Akwaaba") is in the business of exploration and evaluation of mineral properties in Ghana, Africa.
+Akwaaba Mining Ltd., (the "Company" or "Akwaaba") is in the business of exploration and evaluation of mineral properties in Ghana, Africa.
 Akwaaba was incorporated under the laws of British Columbia on June 3, 2009.
 The Company is listed on the TSX Venture Exchange ("TSXV") under the symbol "AML".